nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Edits an existing customer in ReadyBakey's contact list.

-Format: `edito INDEX [c/DELIVERYDATETIME] [m/COLLECTION_TYPE] [r/REMARKS] [d/DETAILS]…`
+Format: `edito INDEX [c/DELIVERYDATETIME] [m/COLLECTION_TYPE] [d/DETAIL]… [r/REMARK]`

-* Edits the order at the specified `INDEX`.
-The index refers to the index number shown in the displayed order list.
+* Edits the order at the specified `INDEX`
+* The `INDEX` refers to the index number shown in the displayed orders list.
-  * The index **must be a positive integer** 1, 2, 3, …​
+* The `INDEX` must be a positive integer 1, 2, 3, …​
-* At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* `[c/DELIVERYDATETIME]` accepts dates in the past for record keeping purposes
   * It accepts datetimes in the form of `dd-mm-yyyy HH:mm`. e.g. `01-01-2022 10:30`.
   * It can also accept natural dates with time. e.g. `Monday 10:30` or `Mon 10:30`.
 Natural dates are not case-sensitive.
-* It accepts dates in the past for record keeping purposes
+* `[m/COLLECTION_TYPE]` only accepts [delivery OR pickup] (case-insensitive)
+* `[d/DETAILS]` accept values in the form [quantity]:[description].
+It can also take in multiple details
+  * A single Order accepts at least 1 detail and a maximum of 5 details.
+  * [quantity] is an integer that belongs to a range between 1 to 99.
+  * [description] cannot exceed the maximum length of 30 characters.
+  * If the detail prefix is left empty E.g. `d/`, it will remove all details that are currently associated to the order
+  * If any details are provided, existing details will be removed and replaced by the details provided
+* `[r/REMARK]` The length of the `REMARK` must be less than or equal to 70 characters.

 Examples:
 * `edito 1 d/1: black forest cake`